 3. Board last

-Most airlines allow families with young kids to board first – but this only means that you’ll have longer in the confines of a plane seat to keep kids happy and quiet.
+Most airlines allow families flying with a baby or young children to board first – but this only means that you’ll have longer in the confines of a plane seat to keep kids happy and quiet.
 And the novelty of being on board a plane will wear off quickly.
 Rather board last so that they are happy to get strapped in when the seat belt signs goes one, rather than already desperately trying to break free.
 This way you’ll also not be holding up any huffy passengers trying to get to their seat while you organise everything you need to keep the kids happy during the flight to be within easy reach – the pockets in front of you and under your chairs – you don’t want to be popping up mid-flight to rifle through 4 bags to find the dummy!

 4. Pack the essentials